valeriux/react-languages/README.md

 ## Installation

 * Clone or download the repo.
-* Execute this following commands:
+* Execute the following commands:
    - yarn install
    - yarn start